Introduction to Reverse Engineering Tools

 Nudge4j is a small piece of Java code that allows the user to access your Java application.
 It is designed to be used during development to create an environment to test software against an application running.
 In addition, regression checks and integration analysis to exercise some of the key functionalities you can maintain a Nudge4j code snippet before you push for the final release.

-As if the browser were a smarter remote control the control of your Java program from the browser.
+As if the browser were a smarter remote control, your Java program’s control from the browser.
 To execute JVM by sending browser code, Live software trial.

 OllyDbg is a Microsoft Windows debugger 32-bit assembler level.
 Binary code analysis focus makes it especially useful where the origin is inaccessible.
 OllyDbg is a shareware application, but you can download it free of charge and use it.